ouster/PDODblibBundle/README.md

 *odbcdriver is passed to the Driver parameter, and is separate to the usual PDO param driver.
 Avoid using this as will not be found in the Driver Map!

+*host works, dsn did not though I may have not been using the right syntax